Weighted Discriminants and Mass Formulas for Number Fields: Tame Mass Formulas and Their Coefficients

-where the inner sum in the first line runs over all Dirichlet characters modulo divisors of $|\Gamma|$.
-Since $f(p) = f_a(p)$, we must have If $p$ is sufficiently large compared to all the $b_{i,j}$ and $b'_i$, then for every $i$, we must have
+where the inner sum runs over all Dirichlet characters modulo divisors of $|\Gamma|$.
+If $p$ is sufficiently large compared to all the $b_{C,j}$ and $n_C$, then letting $x=p$, it follows that for every $C$, we must have